How Much Does a Render Farm Cost in 2026? Pricing Models, Per-Frame Math, and When to Go Cloud

 GPU render farms typically price by OctaneBench-hour (OB/h) or by GPU-node-hour.
 OctaneBench is a standardized GPU benchmark, so 1 OB/h on any farm should represent roughly the same compute power — in theory.

-We run NVIDIA RTX 5090 GPUs with 32 GB VRAM each.
+At Super Renders Farm, the GPU fleet runs NVIDIA RTX 5090 cards with 32 GB VRAM each.
 For GPU engines like Redshift and Octane, VRAM is often the bottleneck — not raw speed.
 A scene that fits in 24 GB VRAM renders normally; a scene that exceeds it either fails or falls back to slower out-of-core rendering.
 The 32 GB on our RTX 5090 cards handles most production archviz and VFX scenes without overflow.
+For real benchmark numbers — frame times and per-frame costs — on V-Ray GPU specifically, see our V-Ray GPU render farm speed and cost test for 2026.

 Advantages: Standardized (OB/h), hardware-independent comparison possible.
 Watch out for: VRAM limits not reflected in pricing, older GPU hardware hidden behind low per-hour rates.